 If you are just starting out, I can help you earn your private pilot's license.
 Not only will I teach you everything you need to know and master to meet and exceed the FAA requirements, but I will also help you navigate the process.

 If you are already a licensed pilot, I can help you move to the next level.
 Perhaps you're interested in earning your instrument rating or commercial pilot's license.
-Or maybe you would like to add a high power or complex endorsement.
+Or maybe you would like to add a high power or complex endorsement, or are ready to make the step up to even more advanced aircraft such as a pressurized piston, turboprop, or jet.
 Are you in need of a flight review or an instrument proficiency check?
 Have you thought about earning your CFI or CFII certificate?
 Or maybe you're just getting back into flying after some years off and need to knock the rust off to be safe and proficient once again.
 My instruction and services page gives more details about what I offer.
 And my Library includes numerous links to useful references and related information.

 I typically instruct in aircraft with modern avionics, such as the Garmin G1000, Garmin G3000, Avidyne Avionics, and their variants (G1000 NXi, Cirrus Perspective, Plus, Touch, etc).
 But in some situations (especially client-owned aircraft) I will instruct in aircraft with equipment such as the Garmin G3X Touch, GTN 750/650, G500/600, or even older or less integrate avionics and instruments, such as a classic 6-pack with NAV and COM radios.

 I also hold a Letter of Deviation Authority (LODA) from the FAA that allows me to provide flight training in an aircraft certificated in the experimental category.
 Under a recent reinterpretation of the FARs by the FAA, without a LODA, fight training in experimental aircraft is not generally allowed.

 While I teach virtually all ratings and aspects of airplane flying, I specialize in a few particular areas: